GingerKiwi/alice-game/README.md

 ## Supporting Other New Devs Learning Open Source & GitHub

 In 2022, I participated in my first Hacktoberfest and Hacksquad while in the Scrimba Frontend Developer Career Path.
-Starting in open source can be intimidating.
+Starting in open source can be intimidating!
 Turning this Alice python game into a vanilla javascript text based game web app could be a fun way for new devs like myself to collaborate and learn how to work on an open source project together.

 Version control was completely lacking from the unviersity courses I took in 2020-2021, so maintaining an open source repo geared towards new devs seems a good social way to learn and contrinute to the open source community.
 I know I will make mistakes (likely many), but that's a good way to learn.
 I hope others working on this project will bear with me while I learn how to maintain an open source repo.

-### Small Issues and Pull Requests
+### Intentionally Small Issues and Pull Requests

 Given that this is a repo for us new devs to learn together, I'm aiming for the issues and the PRs that solve them to be small and doable for first time web devs.
 These can be as simple as adding a single heading and text, a short basic vanilla javascript function, or changing the colour variable in the CSS.
+This makes contributing to open source accessible for really new devs that are just learning the basics of html and/or markdown, as well as those of us that know more advanced css and javascript.

 ## Accessibility - Part of Every PR - Not Retrofitted and Refactored